Category Theory of Symbolic Dynamics

 We say that a property of objects or morphisms of a category $\cat$ is \emph{categorical} if it only depends on the categorical structure of $\cat$, or in other words, it is invariant under isomorphism of categories.
 In the previous sections, we took standard categorical notions such as epicness and monicness, and investigated what they mean in the symbolic categories.
 The converse question is perhaps more interesting: Given a property of interest in the world of symbolic dynamics (say, the surjectivity of a morphism, or the SFTness of a sofic shift), and a symbolic category (say, K3), does the property correspond to some categorical notion?
 For example, in all the symbolic categories, the answer is yes for surjectivity: the surjective block maps are the epimorphisms.
 Injectivity is also categorical in most of our categories (note that in the categories T1, M1 and P1, bijectivity is equal to injectivity), and corresponds to either monicness or regular monicness.

-In this section, we identify particular types of objects using first-order formulas over the natural language of the category (which obviously implies that the notion is categorical).
-In addition to surjectivity and injectivity, Table~\ref{tab:Morphisms} contains several properties of block maps that we have shown to be categorical, like being preinjective in P2, or being the embedding of a subSFT in K3.
+In this section, we identify particular types of objects and morphisms using first-order formulas over the natural language of the category (which obviously implies that the notion is categorical).
+In addition to surjectivity and injectivity, Table~\ref{tab:Morphisms} contains several more exotic properties of block maps that we have shown to be categorical, like being preinjective in P2, or being the embedding of a subSFT in K3.
 Of course, not all properties of block maps are categorical, and we show here one example, namely right resolvingness.
-Recall that a block map $f : X \to Y$ is right resolving if for all $x \neq x' \in X$ such that $x_i = x'_i$ for all $i \leq 0$, we have $f(x) \neq f(x')$.
+Recall that a block map $f : X \to Y$ is right resolving if for all $x \neq y \in X$ such that $x_i = y_i$ for all $i \leq 0$, we have $f(x) \neq f(y)$.
 Left resolvingness is defined analogously.